dng1999/Systems_Project1/README.md

 	Putting multiple ;'s consecutively will cause a segmentation fault Same for >,< and |
-	> redirection might work on certain computers (I was not able to test < or |) Single spaces only
+	> redirection might work on certain computers (I was not able to test < or |) Sometimes > works but writes a different file than specified Single spaces only

 ###Files & Function Headers: